-This is in line with the Kuznets curve (Kuznets, 1955), which describes how, during the early stages of a country's economic development (the industrialization phase), economic growth is accompanied by an increasing levels of inequality, needed to attract workers from the countryside to the cities and factories, a process ongoing in Morocco.
-According to Kuznets, when the country reaches a high level of development, inequality begins to decrease, partly because of the country's capacity to increase social spending, adopt progressive taxation, etc.
+This is in line with the Kuznets curve (Kuznets, 1955), which describes how, during the early stages of a country's economic development (the industrialization phase), economic growth is accompanied by an increasing levels of inequality, needed to attract workers from the countryside to the cities and factories, a process ongoing in Morocco, and when the country reaches a high level of development, inequality begins to decrease, partly because of the country's capacity to increase social spending, adopt progressive taxation, etc. Kuznets' simple construct is helpful in some respects, but it does not explain, for example, markedly different levels of inequality across countries at similar levels of income, and rising levels of inequality in recent decades across many developing and advanced countries, even after the initial industrialization phase is completed, and as their average income levels continued to rise.

-Recent empirical evidence on the cross-country correlation between per capita income and inequality, measured by the GINI index3, over 1980-2000 shows that there is a slight positive correlation until an income level of around 5000 \$ (1990 international dollars), not far from Morocco lies today, and a sharp decline at higher income levels.
-However, contrary to Kuznets' theory, income inequality rises again among the wealthiest nations of the world (Moatsos et al., 2014).
+Recent empirical evidence on the cross-country correlation between per capita income and inequality, measured by the GINI index2, over 1980-2000 shows that there is a slight positive correlation until an income level of around 5000 \$ (1990 international dollars), not far from Morocco lies today, and a sharp decline at higher income levels.
+Income inequality rises again among the wealthiest nations (Moatsos et al., 2014)